TheDesignCraftYT/DBS/README.md

 ### Maven

-If you haven't yet created a `settings.xml` file or you haven't yet added your GitHub-Authentication in the `settings.xml` file, take a look at [Preparing your `settings.xml` file](#preparing-your-settingsxml-file).
+If you haven't yet created a `settings.xml` file, or you haven't yet added your GitHub-Authentication in the `settings.xml` file, take a look at [Preparing your `settings.xml` file](#preparing-your-settingsxml-file).

 ```xml
   <repository>